PurchasingPlatform/avalara/Readme.md

 https://development.avalara.net
 ```

-Setup the gem in an initializer (if using Rails), or wherever if you"re not.
-You can load in your username/password however you want, but here"s a sample way to do this:
+Setup the gem in an initializer (if using Rails), or wherever if you're not.
+You can load in your username/password however you want, but here's a sample way to do this:

 ```
 file = File.new(File.join(Rails.root, "config", "avalara.yml"))